 Management believes that Diamondback is an operational and cost leader in the Permian with a track record of achieving robust production growth within cash flow and, beginning in 2018, was at the forefront of returning cash to shareholders through dividends.
-As of December 31, 2018, Diamondback was targeting over 27% annual production growth in 2019 and believed its asset base could support growth for multiple years at current commodity prices.
+As of March 31, 2019, Diamondback was targeting over 26% annual production growth in 2019 and believed its asset base could support growth for multiple years at current commodity prices.

-In connection with the completion of this offering, we will (i), in exchange for a \$1.0 million cash contribution from Diamondback, issue Class B Units to Diamondback, representing an aggregate % voting limited partner interest in us (or an aggregate % voting limited partner interest in us if the underwriters exercise in full their option to purchase additional common units), (ii) issue a general partner interest in us to our general partner, in exchange for a \$1.0 million cash contribution from our general partner, and (iii) cause Rattler LLC to use a portion of the net proceeds from this offering to make a distribution of approximately \$ million to Diamondback.
+In connection with the completion of this offering, we will (i), in exchange for a \$1.0 million cash contribution from Diamondback, issue 107,815,152 Class B Units and the right to receive additional Class B Units to the extent the underwriters do not exercise their option to purchase additional common units to Diamondback, representing an aggregate 75% voting limited partner interest in us (or an aggregate 71% voting limited partner interest in us if the underwriters exercise in full their option to purchase additional common units), (ii) issue a general partner interest in us to our general partner, in exchange for a \$1.0 million cash contribution from our general partner, and (iii) cause Rattler LLC to use all of the net proceeds from this offering to make a distribution of approximately \$626.5 million to Diamondback.
 Diamondback, as the holder of the Class B Units, and the general partner, as the holder of the general partner interest, are entitled to receive cash preferred distributions equal to 8% per annum on the outstanding amount of their respective \$1.0 million capital contributions, payable quarterly.
 Please read "-The Offering," "Use of Proceeds," "Security Ownership of Certain Beneficial Owners and Management," "Certain Relationships and Related Party Transactions-Distributions and Payments to Our General Partner and Its Affiliates," "Risk Factors-Risks Inherent in an Investment in Us" and "Conflicts of Interest and Fiduciary Duties."